-Research and development costs and expenses consist primarily of costs related to the acquisition of licensed technology and fees paid to external service providers.
-We anticipate our research and development costs could become significant as we execute on our business plan and begin conducting preclinical research and development activities directed at securing development partners and filing Investigational New Drug (IND) applications for our licensed drug development programs describes in this filing, as well as under strategic partnerships and for other drug development programs we may acquire.
+Research and development costs and expenses in 2022 consisted primarily of costs related to the acquisition of licensed technology.
+In 2023 we have initiated development activities on our licensed drug candidates and our discovery collaboration with JCVI.
+In addition to fees paid to external service providers, we are also allocating internal costs for personnel working on these efforts in addition to personnel costs related to our internal efforts to develop our product and service offerings using bfLEAPTM.
+We anticipate our research and development costs could become significant as we execute on our business plan and begin conducting preclinical research and development activities directed at securing development partners and filing Investigational New Drug (IND) applications for our licensed drug development programs described in this filing, as well as under strategic partnerships and for other drug development programs we may acquire.
 Research and development expenses are recorded in operating expenses in the period in which they are incurred.
 Estimates will be used in determining the expense liability of certain costs where services have been performed but not yet invoiced.
 We will monitor levels of performance under each significant contract for external services through communications with the service providers to reflect the actual amount expended.